Josevinicius42/Josevinicius42/README.md

 - 🔭 I’m currently working on Ipiranga as Performance
-- 🌱 I’m currently learning R and data analytics
+- 🌱 I’m currently learning Python and data analytics
 - 😄 Motivated by challenges.
 Moved by lifelong learning

 #### Skills: